Cleveland Clinic logo

 What happens during an ECMO procedure?

-During ECMO, blood flows out of your body through a tube in a large blood vessel in your chest, legs or neck.
+During ECMO, blood flows out of your body through a tube in a large blood vessel in your chest, leg or neck.
 A pump pushes your blood through tubes that carry it to a machine that adds oxygen and removes carbon dioxide.
 Then, the ECMO machine pumps your blood back into your body.

 Once you show signs of recovery, providers will begin weaning you off ECMO.
 In most cases, this process takes between two and five days.
 Then, a provider will remove the tubes and stitch the skin where the tubes were.

-How long will I need this treatment?
+How long will I need ECMO?

 The length of time you spend on ECMO depends on why you need it.
 People can stay on extracorporeal membrane oxygenation anywhere from hours to days to weeks.
 The ECMO machine gives your lungs (and sometimes your heart, too) a chance to rest and recover.
 Meanwhile, healthcare providers treat the conditions you have.